-T-Mobile sues AT&T subsidiary Aio Wireless for allegedly infringing its magenta trademarkAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile sues AT&T subsidiary Aio Wireless for allegedly infringing its magenta trademarkAlex Wagner - Editorial Director of News and Content

 Two years ago, AT&T and T-Mobile were buddy-buddy as the two carriers campaigned to get approval for their proposed merger.
 Fast-forward to today, though, and the matters between the nation's two largest GSM providers have taken a turn for the litigious.

 It's been discovered that T-Mobile has filed a lawsuit against AT&T prepaid subsidiary Aio Wireless for alleged trademark infringement and unfair business practices.
 According to T-Mobile, Aio Wireless has chosen a color for its logo, in-store displays and coverage maps that's too close to T-Mo's trademarked magenta in an effort to "attract T-Mobile customers…dilute T-Mobile’s famous magenta color trademark, and to create initial interest confusion as to the source or affiliation of AT&T’s subsidiary’s business.”
 T-Mobile is asking that Aio change its logo color and hand over some cash for the trouble that it's caused.